jxmot/markdown-render/README.md

 The following features are *enhancements* to the operation of the original Parsedown -

 * Extended with the `ParsedownModify` class.
-Added two function -
+Added two functions -
     * `modifyVoid()` - modifies the `src` attribute for in-line `<img>` tags.
 For example, the images in this file are `<img>` tags wrapped in `<p>` tags. *This is intentional, and aids in editing.*
     * `modifyInline()` - modifies the GitHub flavored images : `![an image](./path/to/image.jpg)`
     * Utilizes the `ModifyElements` class to effect changes to the image tags.